notcome/FPearls/Ch2/README.md

 tcount z tys = scount z (map fst tys)
 ```

-, which is not a linear time function.
+, which is unfortunately not a linear time function.

 Then, the author observed that we could improve `tcount` as long as `tys` is
 sorted: